Computational Technologies for Fashion Recommendation: A Survey: Input, Evaluation and Dataset for Fashion Recommendaiton

+To support fashion recommendation research, a large number of datasets have been constructed based on various data sources for various tasks.
 E-commerce platforms and online fashion communities are the two main data sources for fashion recommendation research.
-E-commerce data records the interactions between users and items, which naturally support personalized fashion recommendation research.
-Meanwhile, the data from fashion community websites, including social media, provides more domain-specific information, such as outfit generation, style evolution, etc., which can be applied for complementary recommendation or outfit-level recommendation research.
-So far, most existing fashion recommendation datasets in the literature have been developed from the following sources:
+E-commerce data records real user--item interactions, which naturally support the research of personalized fashion recommendation.
+Meanwhile, the data from fashion community websites, including social media, provides more domain-specific information such as outfit composition and style evolution, which can be applied for complementary or outfit recommendation research.
+Due to the page limit, we summarize available datasets in Sec.~\ref{sec:dataset} in Appendix, where readers can find more details about fashion recommendation datasets.

-\begin{itemize} \item \textbf{Polyvore}\footnote{https://en.wikipedia.org/wiki/Polyvore} is a fashion website that enables fashion lovers to create outfits as compositions of clothing items.
-Polyvore provides a large number of high-quality fashion outfits.
-Moreover, each item for the composition of outfit is associated with rich content information including the image, descriptive tags and text, category information etc., making it a great data source for outfit-related studies such as compatibility modeling, outfit generation and recommendation.
-To this end, many fashion datasets have been constructed in previous studies based on Polyvore.

-\item \textbf{Taobao}\footnote{https://www.taobao.com} is a large-scale online-shopping platform, which is also the largest online fashion shopping platform in China.
-Fashion is one of the biggest and the oldest businesses of Taobao.
-A new application iFashion has been created to support fashion outfit recommendation.
-Approximately 1.5 million content creators were actively supporting Taobao as of March 31, 2018.

-\item \textbf{Amazon}\footnote{https://www.amazon.com} is one of the largest world-wide e-commerce platforms based in the US and started its business as bookseller.
-For now, fashion has become one of the main product categories sold on Amazon.
-Both the Taobao and Amazon provides real-world user-involved interaction records in online shopping context, which are of great value to develop models for practical use.